 Our consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP").
 The preparation of these consolidated financial statements requires us to make estimates and judgments that affect the reported amounts of our assets, liabilities, revenues and expenses, and related disclosure of contingent assets and liabilities.
 We base our estimates on historical experience and on various other assumptions that we believe to be reasonable under the circumstances.
 We cannot assure you, however, that our estimates, or the assumptions underlying them, will be correct.
-We may be incorrect in our assumptions regarding the applicability of drug pricing programs and rebates that may be applicable to our potential products, which may result in our under- or over-estimating our anticipated product revenues especially as applicable laws and regulations governing pricing evolve over time.
-In addition, to the extent payment for our potential products is subject to outcomes-based arrangements over time, the total payments received from product sales may vary, our cash collection of future payments and revenue assumptions from product sales will be at risk, and the timing of revenue recognition may not correspond to the timing of cash collection.
+We may be incorrect in our assumptions regarding the applicability of drug pricing programs and rebates that may be applicable to our products and product candidates, which may result in our under- or over-estimating our anticipated product revenues especially as applicable laws and regulations governing pricing evolve over time.
+In addition, to the extent payment for our products and product candidates is subject to outcomes-based arrangements over time, as it is for ZYNTEGLO, the total payments received from product sales may vary, our cash collection of future payments and revenue assumptions from product sales will be at risk, and the timing of revenue recognition may not correspond to the timing of cash collection.